paper-trail-gem/paper_trail/README.md

 PaperTrail uses Bundler to manage its dependencies (in development and testing).
 You can run the tests with `bundle exec rake test`.
 (You may need to `bundle install` first.)

+It's a good idea to reset PaperTrail before each test so data from one test doesn't spill over another.
+For example:

+    RSpec.configure do |config|
+      config.before :each do
+        PaperTrail.controller_info = {}
+        PaperTrail.whodunnit = nil
+      end
+    end

+You may want to turn PaperTrail off to speed up your tests.
+See the "Turning PaperTrail Off/On" section above.

 ## Articles